Allied Warship Commanders

 10 Mar 1940

 HMS Thistle (Lt.Cdr.
 W.F.
-Haselfoot, RN) ends her 6th war patrol at Rosyth.
+Haselfoot, RN) ended her 6th war patrol at Rosyth.
+(2)

 13 Mar 1940

 HMS Thistle (Lt.Cdr.
 W.F.
-Haselfoot, RN) departs Rosyth for her 7th war patrol.
-She is ordered to patrol off the South coast of Norway for operation R.3 and to wait for orders to enter the Baltic in a last ditch effort to help Finland.
+Haselfoot, RN) departed from Rosyth for her 7th war patrol.
+She was ordered to patrol off the South coast of Norway for operation R.3 and to wait for orders to enter the Baltic in a last ditch effort to help Finland.
 A few hours later Finland signs the armistice and operation R.3 is cancelled.

 For the daily positions of HMS Thistle during this patrol see the map below.